techqueria/website/content/english/about/code-of-conduct.md

 ---
-title: Code of Conduct
+title: "Code of Conduct"
-description: "All members of Techqueria are expected to abide by our Code of Conduct. ⚖"
+description: "All members of Techqueria are expected to abide by our Code of Conduct."
 image: "/assets/img/about/code-of-conduct.jpg"
 noTimeEstimate: true
 hideImage: true
 toc: true
-url: "/code-of-conduct/"
+url: /code-of-conduct/
 aliases:
   - /code-of-conduct/
   - /about/code-of-conduct/